PreyReturns/PreyReturns/README.md

 - 👋 Hi, I’m @PreyReturns
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Angular & C#
-- 📫 How to reach me dnjlmltc@gmail.com
+- 📫 How to reach me 20210230@htlwrn.ac.at

 <!---
 PreyReturns/PreyReturns is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.